 We decided to find out the gender this time just Alex and I and then we would still through a party for our friends telling them the gender.
 It was a lot of fun!

-Next was making the volcano!
-I made the volcano from an personal little milk.
+I made the volcano from a personal little milk.
 I chose this because the opening was bigger than a water bottle and shorter than the vase I was going to use.

 1 cup salt